timothy/java_shapes/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## History

+I originally built this to solve a programming problem presented to me for a job interview.
+I ended up really liking the project and kept it.